Discover Dressage Sponsors East Coast Youth Dressage Champion Award and East Coast Youth Dressage Champion Trainer Award

 The East Coast Youth Dressage Champion Award and associated Trainer Award aim to inspire and motivate young equestrians, and to foster a sense of accomplishment and camaraderie within the youth dressage community.

-Thanks to Dover Saddlery, the winner of the East Coast Youth Dressage Champion Award and the winner of the East Coast Youth Dressage Champion Trainer Award will each receive a $500 gift certificate to Dover Saddlery.
+Thanks to the generous support of Discover Dressage, both the winner of the East Coast Youth Dressage Champion Award and the winner of the East Coast Youth Dressage Champion Trainer Award will each receive a $1,000 grant.